kartikwar/nr-site-tagging-pilot/README.md

 ## Output

-Each processed PDF will appear in `outputs/TYPE/` with a new standardized filename.
+Each processed PDF will appear in `outputs/Site ID/TYPE/` with a new standardized filename.
 A CSV log is created at `logs/metadata_log.csv` with:

-- Original filename
-- New filename
+- Original_Filename            → Name of the original input PDF
+- New_Filename                 → Standardized renamed file
-- Site ID
+- Site_id                      → 4-digit Site ID (from filename or LLM)
-- Document type
+- Document_Type                → Classified type of the document
-- Output path
+- Site_Registry_Releaseable    → "yes", "no" or "no (duplicate)", if ready for public release
+- Title                        → Full document or report title
+- Receiver                     → Person or organization the document is addressed to
+- Sender                       → Person or organization that authored/submitted the document
+- Address                      → Site or project location
+- Duplicate                    → "yes" if flagged as a duplicate, otherwise "no"
+- Readable                     → "yes" if the document was mostly readable, otherwise "no"
+- Output_Path                  → Full path to the renamed file in the output directory

 ---